Semisupervised Clustering by Queries and Locally Encodable Source Coding: Main results and techniques

 We can observe that for $k=2$, this query is exactly same as the binary AND query that we defined in the previous section.
+In the general setting, it is equivalent to asking `what is the common label of the two elements?'.
 In our querying scheme, we make a total of $\frac{nd}{2}$ queries, for an integer $d>1.$ We design a $d$-regular graph $G(V,E)$ where $V= \{1, \dots, n\}$ is the set of elements that we need to label.
 We query all the pairs of elements $(u,v)\in E$.
+For any $u \in V$ let us define $\cN(u) = \{v\in V: (u,v) \in E\}$ to be the neighborhood of $u$.

 Under this querying scheme, we propose to use Algorithm \ref{alg1} for reconstructions of labels.